 The Best Products for Sealcoating Asphalt

-To figure out which product is best for your asphalt, it’s important to understand the benefits sealcoating asphalt is supposed to deliver:
+To figure out which seal coat is best for your asphalt, it’s important to understand the benefits sealcoating asphalt is supposed to deliver:

 Beautify Your Pavement

-The picture below compares a sustainable sealcoat, BioSealcoat, to a coal tar modified asphalt emulsion commonly used in the Midwest.
+The picture below compares BioSealcoat, an soy-based eco-friendly sealer, to a coal tar modified asphalt emulsion commonly used in the Midwest.
 Contractors modify asphalt emulsion products with coal tar additives to provide better performance characteristics.
 This lab experiment simulated three months of UV light a sealer would see in the field using a QUV booth and the results speak for themselves.
 The modified asphalt emulsion is already fading to gray, while the BioSealcoat still retains its uniform black finish.
-If beatification is what you’re after, you’ll be resealing much more often with asphalt emulsion and coal tar sealers than BioSealcoat.
+If beatification is what you’re after, you’ll be resealing less often with BioSealcoat than conventional coal tar or asphalt emulsion products.

 Gasoline, Oil, and Chemical Resistance